hansraj316/Projects/CoachAI/docs/subscription_system.md

 Common issues:

 1. **Webhook Verification Fails**: Ensure the webhook secret is correctly set and valid
-2. **Session Routing Issues**: Check URL parameter handling in the application
-3. **Payment Link Not Working**: Verify Stripe API key and product/price configuration
-4. **Premium Features Not Available After Payment**: Check session state persistence and webhook processing
+2. **SubscriptionConfig Initialization Error**: Make sure to provide the 'tier' parameter first when creating a SubscriptionConfig object
-5. **Plan Limits Not Working**: Verify the plans counter is correctly incremented and checked
+3. **API Key Not Working**: Check if the key is valid and has proper permissions for GPT-4
+4. **Supabase Connection Issues**: Verify your Supabase URL and API key are correctly configured

 ## Recent Improvements